cognitedata/reveal/react-components/src/architecture/concrete/exampleDomainObject/README.md

   // ==================================================

   private getDepthTest(): boolean {
-    const domainObject = this.getFirst();
+    const domainObject = this.getFirstVisible();
     if (domainObject === undefined) {
       return false;
     }
     return domainObject.renderStyle.depthTest;
   }

-  private getFirst(): ExampleDomainObject | undefined {
+  private getFirstVisible(): PointDomainObject | undefined {
+    for (const descendant of this.rootDomainObject.getDescendantsByType(PointDomainObject)) {
+      if (descendant.isVisible(this.renderTarget)) {
-    return this.rootDomainObject.getDescendantByType(ExampleDomainObject);
+        return descendant;
       }
     }
+    return undefined;
+  }
+}
 ```

 Finally add `ShowPointsOnTopCommand` to the list in `getToolbar()` in the `PointTool`.

 > **&#9432; Try it out:** Create some point.
 Rotate the model so some points are hidden.
 Then check this command.
 Notice that the points are floating over the model.
 Click and double click to check the response.
-Uncheck and do the same.
+Uncheck it and do the same.

 ## Clean code?